pnieves2019/MAELASviewer/README.md

 MAELASviewer

-Authors: P. Nieves, S. Arapan, S.H.
-Zhang, A.P.
-Kądzielawa, Lukáš Kývala, R.F.
-Zhang and D. Legut
+Authors: P. Nieves, S. Arapan, A.P.
+Kądzielawa and D. Legut

 -------------------------
 WHAT IS MAELASviewer?